 Here are some visitors pictures of our Open Farm Fun Day:

-Play photographer at our free photo booth with a different theme every month from Western to Pioneer.
+Play photographer at our free photo booth with a different theme every month including FSU and unicorn photos!
 In December we had a Live Nativity Photo Booth with costumes and props available to visitors and group field trips!

 Ten fun facts about our farm:

 - We are debt-free!!!
 We own our home, land and farm with no debt or loans (it is very freeing and the reason we are able to share our farm for free!)
 Read our debt-free blog post here